NSkelsey/monopticon/README.md

 ## Compliation
 The first builds of this project have been tested on arch systems.

-This project requires that the source of `magnum`, `corrade`, `imgui` and the zeek `broker` are installed on the system to build the target `ebc`.
+This project requires that the source of `magnum`, `corrade`, `imgui` `zeek` and its `broker` are installed on the system to build the target `ebc`.

 The documentation of the magnum project provides a reasonable solution for the installation of the required headers, source and object files.
 Instead the linkage between magnum and imgui through the magnum-integration requires particular attention.

 The relevant docs are listed here for your reference.
-Compilation of this program is an excerise in linking with cmake so always remember that its not about the final binary distributed but the journey.
+Compilation of this program is an excerise in linking with cmake and patience so always remember that its not about the final binary distributed but the journey.

 - [magnum](https://doc.magnum.graphics/magnum/building.html)
 - [corrade](https://doc.magnum.graphics/corrade/building-corrade.html)